 saga n : a narrative telling the adventures of a hero or a family; originally, a story of the families that settled Iceland and their descendants.

-This website contains all the extant Icelandic family sagas in an easily readable format using modernized Icelandic spelling, with Old Norse versions and translations into English and other languages made available where these exist in the public domain.
+This website contains all the extant Icelandic family sagas, made available in a variety of open formats using modernized Icelandic spelling, with the Old Norse versions and translations into English and other languages made available where these exist in the public domain.

 Running the Icelandic Saga Database takes time and money.
 Your donations help keep us up and running!

 You can also support us by buying the Icelandic Sagas in English translation via this Amazon link: